+nr-numberTimeWindow-r18 ENUMERATED { n1, n2, FFS4, FFS8} OPTIONAL, -- Need ON

+...

+}

+-- ASN1STOP

 Proposal 3: The TP of carrier phase measurement request will be discussed in LPP running CR.

 2.3.2 Indicated time window(s) for transmission of SRS

 Below please find the related agreement from RAN1 which has impact on RRC protocol to enable UE and PRU to send the SRS in the indicated time window(s) from LMF to gNB.
 However it seems that gNB can configure proper SRS according to the requested transmission time windoe from LMF to gNB, instead of configuring time window to UE again.
 It’s up to gNB implementation to configure SRS for UEs.